 S = B+ endorse a candidate in the LT elections (If your constitution doesn't allow this, you must attend one hustings) You can complete this action by registering your interest to endorse

-G = S+ one of your committee members must attend 1 UGM per year on behalf of the group
+G = S+ one of your committee members must attend 1 UGM per term on behalf of the group

 Volunteering and Fundraising: